-1. Recognize the importance of the “service eco-system.”
+1. Recognize the importance of the service ecosystem.

-The ecosystem seeks to create a virtuous cycle of satisfaction amongst employees, customers, and shareholders.
-In the smartphone industry, app developers are one of the key entities that needs to be engaged and satisfied as they are both consumers and “external employees” for creating mobile applications.
-Blackberry recognized the importance of developers and actively engaged them to increase BB10’s probability of success.
+The ecosystem seeks to create a virtuous cycle of satisfaction among employees, customers, and shareholders.
+In the smartphone industry, app developers are one of the key entities to engage and satisfy, as they are both consumers and external employees.
+Recognizing this, Blackberry actively engaged them to increase BB10’s probability of success.

-2. Engage the developers sincerely and aggressively.
+2. Engage developers sincerely and aggressively.

-● Supplying numerous software tools and developer community support to aid mobile application development.
+● Supplying numerous software tools and developer community support to aid mobile application development

 3. Prioritize your markets.